space-wizards/space-station-14/README.md

 We do not accept any form of AI-generated content in this repository, including but not limited to:
 - Code (including yaml)
-- Artwork, sound files and or other assets
+- Artwork, sound files or other assets
 - Pull request descriptions or issue reports written by AI
 - Documentation or comments generated using AI assistance